Home » Symptoms » Cat Symptoms A-Z » Soft stool

 IntestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
 Intestinal diseases affect the small and/or large intestine. diseases such as inflammatory bowel disease or food intolerances can also lead to soft stool.
 These conditions often require longer treatment and dietary adjustments.

 Finally, infections, such as bacterial or viralViral refers to viruses and their effects on the organism.
-Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. infections, can also affect intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
+Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. infections, can also impair intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
 Intestinal diseases affect the small and/or large intestine. function.
 These infections can lead to inflammatory conditions that affect bowel movements.

 Typical accompanying symptoms

 - AbdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. discomfort: Cats with soft stool may show signs of discomfort or pain in the abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
 It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. area.
-This can be expressed through increased licking of the abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
+This can manifest through increased licking of the abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
 It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. or a hunched posture.

 - Loss of appetite: A change in eating behavior, such as reduced food intake or complete loss of appetite, can be an accompanying symptom.